yusufk/yusufk.github.io/data/articles/microsoft.md

 <!--
-title: My year at Microsoft
+title: A year at Microsoft
 date: 2023-08-21
 --->